krisphinna/alx-pre_course/README.md

 My first readme
 Created a new directory 0x01-git in this repo
-Do this update from my github terminal.
+Did this update from my github terminal.